asportil/HOBBIES/README.md

 \end{equation}
 $$

-where T is the temperature, R, the thermistor resistance and A,B,C are some coefficients.
+where T is the temperature, R is the thermistor resistance and A,B,C are some coefficients.
 By carefully selecting A, B, C we can get a simplified model, also known as Beta-Model.

 $$